savelee/dialogflow-cookbook-examples/custom-integration-web-cx/README.md

     `npm install`

-1. Install Dialogflow V3beta1

-    *NOTE: We will have to download it from a Git branch, as the client-side npm package is not available yet.*

-    `npm i --save git:github.com/googleapis/nodejs-dialogflow.git#v3beta1`

 1. Start the node app:

    *You can see which values you will need to fill in, by looking into the URL bar of the Dialogflow CX console.
 Or clicking on the Agents Dropdown > View all agents.*